Same-sex marriage in Colorado: Kitchen v. Herbert

-On June 25, 2014, the Tenth Circuit Court of Appeals in the case of Kitchen v.
-Herbert ruled that Utah's ban on same-sex marriage violated the U.S. Constitution.
+On June 25, 2014, the Tenth Circuit Court of Appeals ruled in Kitchen v.
+Herbert that Utah's ban on same-sex marriage violated the U.S. Constitution.
 The ruling in Kitchen is binding on courts in every state within the Circuit, including Colorado.
-Since the Tenth Circuit stayed implementation of its ruling pending review by the U.S. Supreme Court, courts in Colorado have had to follow the precedent that Kitchen sets and stay subsequent rulings pending the expiration of that stay.
+Since the Tenth Circuit stayed implementation of its ruling pending review by the U.S. Supreme Court, courts in Colorado had to follow the precedent that Kitchen set and stay subsequent rulings pending the expiration of that stay.
 Immediately following the decision in Kitchen, the Boulder County clerk began issuing marriage licenses despite the stay.
-After a state district court refused to stop the clerk (in Colorado ex rel.
+After a state district court refused to stop the clerk in Colorado ex rel.
 Suthers v.
-Hall), Denver County and Pueblo County began issuing marriage licenses to same-sex couples as well.
+Hall, Denver and Pueblo counties began issuing marriage licenses to same-sex couples as well.
 All Colorado counties stopped issuing marriage licenses following stays issued by the Colorado Supreme Court.
 When the U.S. Supreme Court dismissed requests to hear an appeal of the Kitchen case on October 6, Attorney General Suthers asked the Tenth Circuit to lift the stay in this case as it related to Colorado, which would allow the district court's order that Colorado recognize same-sex marriages to take effect.
 On October 7, the Colorado Supreme Court removed the legal obstacles preventing Colorado's county clerks from issuing marriage licenses to same-sex couples, legalizing same-sex marriage in the state.